melezhik/Sparrow6/documentation/taskchecks.md

 # Search by line numbers AKA SLN search

-Sometime it makes a sence to search by line number of text output.
+Sometime it makes a sense to search by line number of text output.

-Conside this example:
+Consider this example:

 task.bash